 You also have no way of knowing why the other 97% won’t buy from you.
 Or at what point in the funnel they are dropping off.
 This leads to a lot of guessing which is a pretty poor business strategy.

-A full-funnel approach gives you data that you can analyze and use to continue to optimize your approach.
+Full-funnel marketing gives you data that you can analyze and use to continue to optimize your approach.

 How to Nurture Each Stage of the Funnel

 There are several stages in the marketing funnel and each stage should answer a different question for the buyer.
 Let’s look at the three stages of the marketing funnel and how to nurture the customer journey at each point.

 This is the top of the funnel and the point when a customer first becomes aware of your company.
 This usually happens because they are trying to solve some sort of problem.